-The verifier and the firm must discuss with each other identified issues that could potentially affect independence as they arise.
-The verifier and the firm must determine whether these issues can be resolved such that independence is achieved.
+The verifier and the Fiduciary Manager must discuss with each other identified issues that could potentially affect independence as they arise.
+The verifier and the Fiduciary Manager must determine whether these issues can be resolved such that independence is achieved.
 The verifier must document the conclusions reached and the rationale for their conclusions.
 Disclosure alone does not resolve an independence issue.

-It may be helpful for both the verifier and the firm to consider independence as a continuum.
-At one extreme of the continuum is a verifier with no other relationships with the firm.
-At the other extreme is a verifier with existing relationships and independence issues with the firm that cannot be resolved, such that the verifier cannot conduct the engagement because independence cannot be achieved.
-The verifier and the firm must determine where on this continuum their relationship lies and whether it is appropriate to proceed with the verification engagement.
+It may be helpful for both the verifier and the Fiduciary Manager to consider independence as a continuum.
+At one extreme of the continuum is a verifier with no other relationships with the Fiduciary Manager.
+At the other extreme is a verifier with existing relationships and independence issues with the Fiduciary Manager that cannot be resolved, such that the verifier cannot conduct the engagement because independence cannot be achieved.
+The verifier and the Fiduciary Manager must determine where on this continuum their relationship lies and whether it is appropriate to proceed with the verification engagement.

-When a verifier determines that an independence issue prevents it from continuing to provide verification services to a firm, the verifier must immediately inform the firm of the independence issue.
-The verifier and the firm must also determine whether the newly discovered independence issue extends to any periods that have been previously verified.
-If it does, the firm must cease making any claims of verification for the period the independence issue existed and the verifier must rescind any previously issued verification reports covering the affected time period.
-The firm may choose to subsequently have the affected time period verified by an independent third party.
+When a verifier determines that an independence issue prevents it from continuing to provide verification services to a Fiduciary Manager, the verifier must immediately inform the Fiduciary Manager of the independence issue.
+The verifier and the Fiduciary Manager must also determine whether the newly discovered independence issue extends to any periods that have been previously verified.
+If it does, the Fiduciary Manager must cease making any claims of verification for the period the independence issue existed and the verifier must rescind any previously issued verification reports covering the affected time period.
+The Fiduciary Manager may choose to subsequently have the affected time period verified by an independent third party.